★ MUSICAL GUESTS ★

 ★ OFFICIAL RELEASE ★

-(April 29, 2019 – OMAHA, NE) The popular summer concert at Memorial Park has been revived, thanks to the generosity of anonymous private donors.
-The City of Omaha Celebrates America concert will take place on Friday, June 28, with performers beginning at 6:00pm, and a fireworks display following the show that is even bigger and better than ever before!
+(July 1, 2021 – OMAHA, NE) After a year off, the popular summer concert at Memorial Park is back!
+The City of Omaha Celebrates America concert will take place on Saturday, August 28, with performers beginning in the early evening followed by a fireworks display!

 As in years past, the concert will be free to the public and family-friendly.
-Music will kick off at 6:00pm, and a special, enhanced fireworks display will follow the show, set to a soundtrack provided by Radio Partner CD 105.9.
+Music will kick off early evening with fireworks starting at approximately 10 p.m.

-The event will be professionally managed by local firm Vic Gutman & Associates.
+The event will be professionally managed by local firm Vic Gutman & Associates and is sponsored by the Omaha Parks Foundation.
 For more information, visit www.MemorialParkConcert.com.